shazow/everything/receivers-in-go.md

 variables wearing fancy pants.
 The thing we might expect `this` to represent inside of a method could actually represent something very different once inheretance or metaclasses had their way.
-In effect, it might not make any sense to give contextual names to `self` in Python, but it definitely makes sense in Go.
+In effect, it might not make any sense to give contextual names like `srv` rather than `self` in Python, but it definitely makes sense in Go.

 ## Reshaping our code